Acknowledgement, redress, closure: Why reparations for Black Americans are needed

 And even though Black men got the right to vote in 1870 and Black women in 1920, that doesn't mean they could actually exercise it.

-For generations, Black Americans have been denied the right to political determination through various mechanisms including but not limited to: poll taxes, literacy tests, police intimidation, restrictive voter ID laws, gerrymandering, the reduction of polling sites and voting hours, predatory policing, mass incarceration, and felon disenfranchisement.
+For generations, Black Americans have been denied the right to political determination within the US system through various mechanisms including poll taxes, literacy tests, police intimidation, restrictive voter ID laws, gerrymandering, the reduction of polling sites and voting hours, predatory policing, mass incarceration, and felon disenfranchisement.
+As recently as March 2021, Georgia passed a new voting law officially adopting several of these methods, which have been proven to have a disproportionately negative impact on racial minorities.

-Because of these measures, Black Americans have largely not had the opportunity to seek transformational solutions to historic wrongs through electoral participation.
+Black Americans have largely not had the opportunity to seek transformational solutions to historic wrongs through electoral participation.

 What does this history mean for us today?